Lisa Kleypas

 by Lisa Kleypas

 A shy wallflower proposes a marriage of convenience to the most notorious rake in London.
-His transformation from careless libertine to devoted husband is the gold standard of romance character arcs.
+His evolution from careless libertine to devoted husband is the gold standard of romance character arcs.
 Many readers' single favorite historical romance.

 Dreaming of You